approov/quickstart-react-native/SECRETS-PROTECTION.md

 approov registration -add /path/to/IPA -bitcode
 ```

-This makes a permanent registration for the the provided `IPA`.
+This makes a permanent registration for the provided `IPA`.
 Note, the `-bitcode` option must be used because React Native uses the bitcode variant of the Approov SDK.

 If you are building and running on an iOS simulator then there will be no `.ipa` file and you must ensure the app [always passes](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy) on your simulator without needing to perform a registration.